 It can pull together different colors.
 Plus, it can effectively cover up your bust, while adding extra bulk to the breast area, so it looks like you have more than you do!

-I love this Nordstrom wrap as I think it’s so versatile for summer.
+I love this Halogen cashmere scarf as I think it’s so versatile for summer.
 You could wear as a scarf, but it could also double up and a cover-up for the beach.

 For more ideas also visit how to wear scarves.